mouseless/mouseless.codes/services.md

 ### We Offer;
 # Staff Augmentation

-We take __full responsibility__ for software systems that you'd rather outsource.
-This allows you to maintain your focus on your core business concerns.
+We are willing to take the __full responsibility__ of the in-house software that you'd rather outsource.

 :::